dcjl/dcjl.github.io/_posts/vba/2019-03-29-import-csv-to-excel-with-paramaters.md

+---
+Title: "Import csv to excel with paramaters"
+layout: single
+classes: wide
+categories:
+  - vba
+tags:
+  - copy-data
+date: 2019-03-29 18:00:00
+sidebar:
+  title: "Popular Links"
+  nav: sidebar-sample

+---

+This uses the StartImportCSV module to call the ImportCSVFile function, with set parameters to import a csv file.
+You can muck around with this and use other techinques such as looping through multiple files and append to the bottom.

+'''vb
 '==================================================================================================
 ' ## Import CSV subroutine example providing parameters '    parameters: file path, destination workbook name, destination sheet name, starting row (B=2),